Updating Yandex StoreDoc cluster settings

 - Move the cluster to another folder.

 To move a cluster to a different availability zone, follow this guide.
-You will thus move the cluster hosts.
+Following this procedure, you will move the cluster hosts.

 Changing the host class